-In the past, Annual Meeting workshops have been primarily reflexive - waiting for proposals and scheduling them as appropriate - and have needed to be self-supporting - meeting all direct costs from registration fees.
-The experience since 2001 has shown that organizing one-day workshops outside the Annual Meeting takes as much time and focus as four- or five-day workshops, and are difficult to market without an active local partner organization.
 The workshop day in conjunction with the Annual Meeting offers a good opportunity to leverage small amounts of FAIC Endowment funds to reach a receptive audience of conservators at little additional cost or time.
 Recent examples have included the 2007 pre-conference workshops on "Museum Exhibit Lighting" and the 2010 and 2011 workshops on "Hinging and Matting of Oversized Works" and "Best Practices in Conducting General Conservation Assessments."
+Topics that call for one-day formats could be more actively targeted.
+The experience since 2001 has shown that organizing one-day workshops outside the Annual Meeting takes as much time and focus as four- or five-day workshops, and are difficult to market.

-- 7. Create professional development activities to be widely available.
-Offer repeated workshops in various locations; distance learning options; book/multimedia formats; etc. as appropriate to the material. - a.
+- 3. Leverage professional development activities to be more widely available.
+Offer repeated workshops in various locations, explore distance learning options, consider book/multimedia formats, etc. as appropriate to the material. - a.
 Face-to-face workshops should ideally be offered at multiple sites or at least rotate geographically. - b.
 Given the costs of attending face-to-face workshops, blended learning (in which part of a workshop is delivered online or through other methods) should be employed when feasible and effective. - c.
 Online courses in appropriate topics (such as the current "Business and Management Practices for Conservation") will continue to be developed and offered as funds and staff time permit. - d.
-Material created for online (and other) courses should be made available in other formats as appropriate and feasible, such as printed pieces or online content.
+Material created for online (and other) courses should be made available in other formats as appropriate and feasible, such as printed pieces or online content. - e.
+Make FAIC-owned course outlines and materials available to the larger conservation community when appropriate and feasible. - 4.
+Develop and maintain additional resources on the AIC/FAIC web site to support Professional Development. - a.
+Use website capabilities to support courses with downloads of materials, weblinks, discussion pages, etc. as appropriate. - b.
+Continue to offer web-based needs surveys and program evaluations. - c.
+Look for opportunities to "re-purpose" course materials for member and public information on website.